 Important Considerations for Intercollegiate Athletes

 The Occidental College Student Injury and Sickness Plan is underwritten by the United Healthcare (UHC) Insurance Company.
 This UHC plan does cover intercollegiate sports injuries.
-Please see the Student Injury and Sickness Plan brochure for complete details.
-If you need additional info, please contact the Emmons Student Wellness Center.
+Please visit the Emmons Student Wellness Center webpage for more details on the exact benefits of this insurance.